cgTeate/Recipe-App/README.md

 2. Open the SQL Project script and then execute.

 3. Right click on Databases folder in the Object Explorer and click refresh.
-Drop down and open up the Databases folder to see the newly creaeted database.
+Drop down and open up the Databases folder to see the newly created database.

-4. Download the newest version of Visual Studioes.
+4. Download the newest version of Visual Studio.
 During installation, select the .NET desktop development kit for Windows Application forms.

 5. After installation, open the solution file that was given.
 (RecipeApp.sln)